oluseyivictor/phoenix-ml/README.md

-# gherkin-ml
+# phoenix-ml

-Gherkin ml is a lightweight and easy to use machine learning framework for use in simple applications
+phoenix ml is a lightweight and easy to use machine learning framework for use in simple applications